2014 Iowa elections: Secretary of State

-Incumbent Republican Secretary of State Matt Schultz, who has served in the position since 2011, did not run for re-election to a second term in office.
+Incumbent Republican Secretary of State Matt Schultz, who had served in the position since 2011, did not run for re-election to a second term in office.
 He instead ran unsuccessfully for the Republican nomination for Iowa's 3rd congressional district.

-Former Republican secretary of state Paul Pate and Democratic political consultant and former gubernatorial aide Brad Anderson are running.
+Former Republican secretary of state Paul Pate defeated Democratic political consultant and former gubernatorial aide Brad Anderson in the general election.